-We are grateful to have Vikas Swarup, India's High Commissioner to Canada as an Honorary Patron to the Celebrating Gandhi! event.
+We are grateful to Vikas Swarup, India's High Commissioner to Canada as an Honorary Patron to the Celebrating Gandhi! event.
 The writer and diplomat is best known for his work Q&A, adapted in film as Slumdog Millionaire.
 Mr. Swarup has expressed great support for repairs to the statue of Mahatma Gandhi in Winnipeg.

 Thank you to our incredible co-presenting sponsors: East India Company Restaurants and Ventura Custom Homes